Nyooti/movie-recomender/README.md

-# Movie Recommender App
+# CineMatch - Movie Recommender App

-A movie recommendation app powered by Google's Gemini AI.
+A professional movie recommendation app powered by The Movie Database (TMDB) API.

+## Features

+- 🎬 Browse thousands of movies by genre
+- 🔍 Search movies by keyword
+- ⭐ View ratings and detailed information
+- 🖼️ High-quality movie posters
+- 📱 Responsive design for all devices
+- ⚡ Fast and intuitive interface

 ## Setup